Niall Dickson

 Niall Forbes Ross Dickson CBE (born 5 November 1953) was chair of East Kent Hospitals University Foundation Trust between April 2021 and December 2023.
 He was chief executive of the NHS Confederation, between February 2017 and October 2020.

-Between 2010 and 2016 he served as chief executive and registrar of the General Medical Council (GMC), and led the International Association of Medical Regulatory Authorities (IAMRA) until 2016.
-Previously, Dickson worked as chief executive of the King’s Fund, from 2004 to 2009, after a career in journalism.
+From 2010 to 2016, he was chief executive and registrar of the General Medical Council (GMC), and led the International Association of Medical Regulatory Authorities (IAMRA) until 2016.
+Previously, Dickson was chief executive of the King’s Fund, from 2004 to 2009, after a career in journalism.

 Early life

-He was born in Scotland and educated at Glasgow Academy, Edinburgh Academy and then studied at the University of Edinburgh.
-He is the brother of Alastair Dickson, founder of the Scottish law firm Dickson Minto.
+He was born in Scotland and educated at Glasgow Academy, Edinburgh Academy and then the University of Edinburgh.

 Career

 Journalism

 He was the editor of the Nursing Times from 1983 to 1988.

 He worked at the BBC for 15 years, joining as health correspondent in 1988 and progressing to the position of social affairs editor for BBC News from 1995 to 2003.
 As social affairs editor he was responsible for around 80 journalists and his producer was Laura Kuenssberg.